 Alternative Currency works

 The Living Museum in NYC and the Living Museum in the Netherlands differ slightly.
 I am not a Doctor and thus people don’t address me in that way.
 I am not present every day, like Janos Martin.
-I am a volunteer, as every person and artists working in the Living Museum.
+I am a volunteer, as every person and artist working in the Living Museum.
 I don’t make money with the Living Museum.
 I make money by doing assignments for about 60 to 70% of my time.
 With time I don’t mean 40 hours per week.
 I mean a lot more hours.
-Therefor we have a staff of volunteers.
+Therefore we have a staff of volunteers.
 About 13 people, with or without lived experience.
 To keep our place open 6 days a week.
-From 10.30am till 4pm.
+From 10.30 am till 4 pm.